-

 What is Creative work?

 Good question.
 Creative work is the work of childhood.
-Children are built to tinker, to play, to create, and to make meaning of their world with their hands.
+Children are built to tinker, play, create, and make meaning of their world with their hands.
 We give them the space, materials, tools, and guidance to do their best work.

 Our Core Values